 The trouble is that those components degrade over time, lessening your surge protection with each use until they finally (and catastrophically) fail.

-My Picks For The Best Garage Surge Protector
+The Best Garage & Workshop Surge Protectors

 If there’s no clear-cut “best product” for whatever I’m shopping for, I like to buy a couple of the top contenders and have my own head-to-head comparison.

 I looked at all of the heavy-duty surge protectors that I could find on Amazon, picked what I considered the top four candidates and then bought them all so I could see what the best garage surge protector was.

 Here’s are the four finalists, along with some important specs and images.
 At the end, I’ve listed my favorite as well as a back up choice.

 I won’t bury the lead on this one.
 The Yellow Jacket 5138 is easily my favorite garage surge protector for the price.